GlimmerLabs/coa-aoc/Lesson 01 - Your First Processing Program/instructions.md

     2. What happens if you increase the third parameter to `ellipse` to 100?
 What does that parameter seem to represent?

+6. Write instructions to make the ellipse start in the center of the image, rather than somewhere near the top left.

 Using Variables
 ---------------